-In this lesson, you will learn about Alexander Hamilton.
-Today, in 2017, when people hear about Alexander Hamilton, they often think of the popular Broadway musical, Hamilton, but Alexander Hamilton’s legacy consists of much more than catchy songs.
+Today, when people hear about Alexander Hamilton, they often think of the popular Broadway musical Hamilton, but Alexander Hamilton’s legacy consists of much more than catchy songs.

 As you read about the life and legacy of Alexander Hamilton, write a list of all of his accomplishments.

-Alexander Hamilton was attending college in New York when the American Revolution began.
+Alexander Hamilton attended college in New York when the American Revolution began.
 He was drawn to the excitement of the time and favored American independence.
 In 1774, he wrote his first article that defended the patriot’s cause.

 Throughout the war, Hamilton wrote Washington’s letters and numerous military reports.
 He also fought at the Battle of Yorktown, where the British surrendered.

-In 1787, he was asked to be a delegate, or representative, at the Constitutional Convention.
-During the Constitutional Convention, Hamilton advocated for two things; creating a strong centralized government and developing ways for paying off America’s debts.
+In 1787, he was asked to be a delegate or representative at the Constitutional Convention.
+During the Constitutional Convention, Hamilton advocated for two things; creating a strong centralized government and developing ways to pay off America’s debts.

 Hamilton also played an important role in helping to get the new constitution ratified.
 Hamilton helped John Jay and James Madison by writing some of The Federalist Papers.